 Bearer bill of lading: This document states that anyone who holds the bill of lading can receive the delivery.
-This type of bill of lading can be created explicitly and may be used for bulk cargo that are turned over in small amounts.
+This type of bill of lading can be created explicitly and may be used for bulk cargo that is turned over in small amounts.

 Order bill of lading: This document contains express words like “delivery to X” to designate the consignee.
-With this bill of lading, the cargo is delivered only to the bonafide holder of the bill, which is approved by a field agent.
+With this bill of lading, the cargo is delivered only to the bona fide holder of the bill, which is approved by a field agent.

-Who prepares Bill of Lading
+Inland Bill of Lading